-Further, Pennsylvania holds promise for human resource managers, too, with Philadelphia being one of the highest paying metropolitan areas across the nation for this job class.
-According to the U.S Department of Labor, HR managers in this division earned an average annual salary of more than $150,000 as of 2014.
+Pennsylvania holds promise for human resource managers, too, with Philadelphia being one of the highest paying metropolitan areas across the nation for this job class.
+According to the U.S Department of Labor, HR managers in this region earned an average annual salary of more than $146,000 as of 2018.

-According to the Pennsylvania Department of Labor, as of December 2014 Pennsylvania’s unemployment rate dropped below the national average to just 4.8 percent.
-It is widely understood that as employment across all sectors increases, so too do opportunities for the HR professionals responsible for recruiting, screening, training and managing a growing number of workers.
+According to the Pennsylvania Department of Labor, as of August 2019 Pennsylvania’s unemployment rate dropped below the national average to just 3.9 percent.
+It is widely understood that as employment across all sectors increases, so do opportunities for the HR professionals responsible for recruiting, screening, training and managing a growing number of workers.

 It is no surprise that the major employers that contribute significantly to growing a state’s workforce also tend to support the bulk of HR jobs.
 As of 2014, Pennsylvania’s top employers included: